PeterJudgeZA/abl-logging-demo/README.md

 ## Translation filter
-This filter uses Microsoft Azure's Translation API to translate log messages to a specified language.
+This _format_ filter uses Microsoft Azure's Translation API to translate log messages to a specified language.
 Doc at (https://docs.microsoft.com/en-us/azure/cognitive-services/Translator/quickstart-csharp-translate).
 You'll need an account to use this service; free tiers are available.

+Component type  | Class name
 ---- | ----
-Filter type | Format
-Filter class | `Example.Filters.TranslatedMessageFormat`
+Filter  | `Example.Filters.TranslatedMessageFormat`
-Builder class | `Example.Builders.TranslatedMessageFormatBuilder`
+Builder | `Example.Builders.TranslatedMessageFormatBuilder`

 ### Configuration
 Add a `TRANSLATION_FILTER` to the `filter` property